Josephus Daniels: Secretary of the Navy

-Later life

-After leaving government service in 1921, Daniels resumed the editorship of the Raleigh News and Observer.

-Daniels strongly supported Democrat Franklin D. Roosevelt for president in 1932.
+After leaving government service in 1921, Daniels resumed the editorship of The News & Observer.
+He strongly supported Democrat Franklin D. Roosevelt for president in 1932.

 Ambassador to Mexico

 President Roosevelt appointed Daniels as United States Ambassador to Mexico, a post he held from 1933 to 1941.
-Roosevelt expected Daniels to help carry out his "Good Neighbor Policy" in Latin America.
-But Daniels' arrival in Mexico City was marred by a violent demonstration when a group of Mexicans stoned the American Embassy.
+Roosevelt expected Daniels to help carry out his "Good Neighbor Policy" in Latin America and, more particularly, to repair the damage to relations between the U.S. and Mexico caused by the U.S. invasion of Mexico during its civil war.

+It was a remarkable choice as Daniels was not only an outspoken white supremacist, but had overseen an invasion of the port of Veracruz attempting to sabotage Victoriano Huerta during his time as head of the Navy.
+A group of Mexicans who saw this invasion as Yankee imperial intervention stoned the U.S. Embassy in protest of his appointment.

+Relations with the Cárdenas Administration

-Roosevelt appointed Daniels in order to heal the rift caused by the U.S. invasion of Mexico during its civil war.
-Daniel's speeches and policies while serving as Ambassador to Mexico are believed to have improved US-Mexican relations.
-He praised a proposed Mexican plan for universal popular education and, in a speech to US consular officials, advised them to refrain from interfering too much in the affairs of other nations.
+Daniels's speeches and policies while serving as Ambassador to Mexico are believed to have improved U.S.-Mexican relations.
+He praised a proposed Mexican plan for universal popular education and, in a speech to U.S. consular officials, advised them to refrain from interfering too much in the affairs of other nations.

 Daniels also saw the reforms of President Lázaro Cárdenas as analogous to Roosevelt's New Deal.
 He particularly supported Cardenas's expropriation of large landowners, over the objections of the State Department.
+Historian Tore Olsson has argued that Daniels's support of Cardenas's agrarian reform "contributed most significantly to the success" of the program and that Daniels wielded "astounding power over the future of agrarian reform".
 This support also translated into support for the Farm Security Administration back home.
 Daniels, along with John A. Ferrell, was also instrumental in obtaining support for the Rockefeller Foundation's Mexican Agriculture Program, which influenced the later Green Revolution.

+Daniels also encouraged the Roosevelt Administration to take a more conciliatory attitude toward the Cárdenas administration's expropriation of foreign oil holdings, which he believed could not be reversed, and to resist the pressure from U.S. oil companies seeking the imposition of sanctions on Mexico by the U.S. government.